Archetypes

 Shapes how you experience value, authority, and significance.
 The "I am"

-Also influences how you project worth and seek validation.
-Where you stand for significance.
+Also influences how you project worth and seek validation and significance.

 Magician